Foreign homebuyers are back in the Dominican Republic

 The Dominican Republic has been the top vacation destination in the Caribbean since 2005, by a considerable margin, according to the World Bank.

-The Dominican Republic’s tourist developments are concentrated in the eastern and northern regions.
+Tourist developments are concentrated in the east and north.
 Southern areas such as Barahona and Pedernales are less developed and less visited, but there have been efforts to promote them as eco-tourism destinations.